 COPD & Smoking Cessation

-CME credit available from Harvard Medical School through July 2020.
+CME (continuing medical education) credit available from Harvard Medical School through July 2020.

 This module summarizes the current understanding of COPD and presents evidence-based clinical guidelines for its diagnosis and management in the primary care setting.